Dudley Rutherford: Congregation

-Shepherd of the Hills is a nondenominational megachurch (one with at least 2,000 congregants) in the "Southern California Bible Belt".
+Shepherd Church is a nondenominational megachurch (one with at least 2,000 congregants) in the "Southern California Bible Belt".

-In 2008, Outreach Magazine ranked Rutherford's Shepherd of the Hills Church 92nd in size in America, with attendance of 7,400.
+In 2008, Outreach magazine ranked Rutherford's Shepherd Church 92nd in size in America, with attendance of 7,400.

 Some criticize churches like this, calling them "church lite", but others say they help people who find the experience more accessible than traditional churches.

 In October 2006 the church opened its first hybrid, Westside Shepherd of the Hills Church, based at the Wadsworth Theatre on the grounds of the Veterans Administration in Brentwood, California.

 Rutherford travelled to the new location almost every Sunday to deliver the message.

 The church was planning to launch hybrids in Lancaster, California and Compton, California in 2008.

 In August 2009 Rutherford, who had spent the previous fall preaching about Bible prophecy, said attendance had grown from an average of 8,030 in the previous year to 9,673 in 2009, a 17% increase.

 Rutherford attributed the increase to a feeling of despair brought about by the economic downturn, and a need to focus on spiritual needs rather than pursuit of the dollar.

 Rutherford was a prominent proponent for California Proposition 8 and has claimed, for instance, that legalizing gay marriage would ultimately lead to "it being illegal to read some sections of the Bible" and that "the polygamists would be next."